Regeneron ISEF attendees contribute 900 volunteer hours

 Volunteers have always been core to the Regeneron International Science and Engineering Fair (ISEF).
-Although this year’s virtual Regeneron ISEF didn’t rely on volunteers in the same way as previous in-person events, the Society opted to continue its tradition of promoting volunteerism by partnering with Zooniverse, the world’s largest crowdsourcing, people-powered research platform.
+Although this year’s virtual Regeneron ISEF didn’t rely on volunteers in the same way as previous in-person events, the Society opted to continue its tradition of promoting volunteerism by featuring Zooniverse, the world’s largest crowdsourcing, people-powered research platform.
 The Society challenged Regeneron ISEF attendees to volunteer time in their local communities or with Zooniverse and then log those hours with the Society.

 Michele Glidden, the Society’s Chief Program Officer, explained, “Volunteers play a critical role in the success of ISEF each year.
 It was important as we shifted to a virtual event that we honor the hundreds of volunteers who support our work and that we do so in an active way that encouraged others to volunteer as they could.”

 ISEF is supported by several key committees.
 The Judging Advisory Committee and Scientific Review Committee worked on the fair leading up to the event.
 The Display & Safety and Local Arrangement Committees helped support and monitor some of the rooms at Virtual ISEF.
 And for the volunteer challenge, all finalists and attendees were invited to give of their time and zone into the Zooniverse.